mono/website/docs/debug+profile/profile/dtrace.md

 Using DTrace with Mono
 ----------------------

 Mono 2.0 includes DTrace probes when configured with `--enable-dtrace`.
-This currently works on Solaris 10, OpenSolaris and Mac OS X v10.5.
+This currently works on Solaris 10, OpenSolaris and macOS v10.5.

 The idea behind DTrace is that production copies of software are traceable in case problems arise, without needing to compile a debug version first.
 Both the kernel and many daemons or applications allow tracing in a scripted, event-oriented way.